 Liz is from New Orleans and joined the Emerge team in August of 2017.
-She received her B.A. in Sociology from Saint Leo University of Florida in 2011.
-She earned her Master’s in Occupational Therapy from The University of St. Augustine for Health Sciences in St. Augustine, Florida in April of 2017.
+She received her Bachelor of Arts in Sociology from Saint Leo University of Florida in 2011.
+She earned her master’s degree in Occupational Therapy from The University of St. Augustine for Health Sciences in St. Augustine, Florida in 2017.
 During her clinical fieldwork rotations, Liz gained experience in a pediatric outpatient clinic treating children with various developmental and physical disabilities along with providing services in the Early Steps Program.
 Also, at an outpatient neuro-rehab facility, she treated patients diagnosed with strokes, brain injuries, spinal cord injuries, and other neurological conditions.
 Liz has 14 years of experience teaching swim lessons to typically developing children as well as those with special needs.
 She has been volunteering with a special needs swim team in the New Orleans area since 2003 and found her love for working with children diagnosed with Autism and other disabilities through the Jo-Jo’s Hope swim lessons and team.
 Elizabeth is passionate about working with children and their families to achieve their goals while fostering children to gain independence in activities of daily living, play, and socialization.

 Laura G. Devillier, MOT, LOTR